Kurt Goldstein

 Kurt Goldstein (November 6, 1878 – September 19, 1965) was a German neurologist and psychiatrist who created a holistic theory of the organism.
 Educated in medicine, Goldstein studied under Carl Wernicke and Ludwig Edinger where he focused on neurology and psychiatry.
 His clinical work helped inspire the establishment of The Institute for Research into the Consequences of Brain Injuries.
-Goldstein was forced to leave Germany when Hitler came to power because of his Jewish heritage.
+Goldstein was forced to leave Germany when Hitler came to power, because of his Jewish heritage.
 After being displaced, Goldstein wrote The Organism (1934).
 This focused on patients with psychological disorders, particularly cases of schizophrenia and war trauma, and the ability of their bodies to readjust to substantial losses in central control.
 His holistic approach to the human organism produced the principle of self actualization, defined as the driving force that maximizes and determines the path of an individual.
 Later, his principle influenced Abraham Maslow's hierarchy of needs.
 He was the co-editor of Journal of Humanistic Psychology.

-Background
+Biography

 Early life

-Goldstein was born into a Jewish family the seventh of nine children.
-He lived in Upper Silesia in an eastern part of the German empire with his family.
+Goldstein was born into a Jewish family in Kattowitz, German Empire, the seventh of nine children.
+He lived in Upper Silesia in the eastern part of the German Empire with his family.
 Goldstein's father was a successful owner of a lumberyard.
 Although not formally educated, Goldstein's father held scholarship in high regard.
-He felt that a good education was the most proper way to prepare for life, and because of this, ensured that all his sons obtained university degrees.
+He felt that a good education was the most proper way to prepare for life, and because of this, he ensured that all his sons obtained university degrees.

 As a child, Goldstein was described as being shy, quiet, and bookish amidst his bustling surroundings.
 His love of reading earned him the nickname of "Professor" at the public school he attended in Kattowitz.
 The Goldstein family relocated to the metropolitan city of Breslau after a few years, where Goldstein attended the Humanistische Gymnasium.
 After graduation, Goldstein planned to study philosophy at the university level.
 His father did not approve of this venture, as he considered it an unprofitable art, and sent Goldstein to work at a relative's business.